Christian Bogle

 Christian Bogle (born March 6, 2001) is an American race car driver from Covington, Louisiana.
-He currently competes in the 2025 GT World Challenge Europe for Barwell Motorsport.
+He last competed in the 2025 GT World Challenge Europe for Barwell Motorsport.
 Bogle previously competed in Indy NXT from 2021 to 2024.

 Early career

 Lower formulae

 Having foregone a career in karting, Bogle made his racing debut in 2018, competing in the F4 United States Championship for Jay Howard's team in the latter half of the campaign.
 He failed to score any points, taking a best finish of 17th place in New Jersey.

 For the 2019 season, Bogle would perform double duties with the Jay Howard Driver Development outfit, racing in both the F4 US and U.S. F2000 National championships.
 The latter would see no meaningful results, with a sole top-ten finish in Toronto helping Bogle to seventeenth in the standings, although in the former a pair of wins at the Circuit of the Americas, the first of his single-seater career, put Bogle tenth in the overall table.

 Remaining with JHDD, Bogle would embark on another season of U.S. F2000 in 2020.
 The start to the season yielded a pair of top-ten results, before Bogle was forced to wait until the penultimate round for his next finish inside the top-ten.
 He ended his season fifteenth in the drivers' standings.